Hawaiian Luau at Fort Langley

 The history of Hawaiian immigrants in BC is generally not as well-known as other groups.
 Thousands of Hawaiians made their way to the West Coast in the 19th century, most of them to work for the Hudson Bay Company.
 During that time the Gulf Islands became known as “Little Hawaii” for how many of the newcomers lived there.

-One of the other hotspots was Fort Langley.
+One of the other hot spots was Fort Langley.
 Two Hawaiians were in the original Hudson Bay Company group sent to establish the fort.
 Many Hawaiians worked there during the fur trade.

 Where and When

-The Fort Langley Luau in 2024
+The Fort Langley Luau

 Other Information